 Niall Ferguson is one of the world’s most influential commentators on geopolitics and the global economy, and is author of such internationally-acclaimed works as The Ascent of Money, The Pity of War, The Cash Nexus: Money and Power in the Modern World, Civilization: The West and the Rest, and The Idealist, part I of his biography of Henry Kissinger.

-Controversial, expansive and eloquent, Ferguson is regarded as "the most talented British historian of his generation."
+Controversial, expansive, and eloquent, Ferguson has been called “the most talented British historian of his generation”.
 But the ambitious themes he explores in his work have urgent relevance to the present as well as the past: the costs and benefits of economic globalization; the interface between finance and politics; the lessons to be learned from the British experience of empire; and most recently, the strengths and limitation of American global power.
-His latest book,Civilization: The West and the Rest, skyrocketed to the top of bestseller lists and garnered accolades worldwide.
-His previous book, The Ascent of Money: A Financial History of the World, was an international bestseller and the basis for a multipart television series that won the International Emmy Award for best documentary.

 Ferguson is Laurence A. Tisch Professor of History at Harvard University.
 He is also a Senior Fellow at the Hoover Institution, Stanford University, and a Visiting Professor at Tsinghua University, Beijing.

 A prolific commentator on contemporary economics and politics for the American and British press (as well as an experienced radio and television presenter), his work regularly appears in the New York Times, the Wall Street Journal, Foreign Affairs, the New York Review of Books and many other publications.
 He is a regular contributor to The Financial Times.